cloudquery/cloudquery/README.md

 ### Running

-First generate a `config.hcl` file that will describe which resources you want cloudquery to pull, normalize and transform resources to the specified SQL database by running the following command:
+First generate a `config.hcl` file that will describe which resources you want cloudquery to pull, normalize and transform to the specified SQL database by running the following command:

 ```shell script
 cloudquery init aws # choose one or more from: [aws azure gcp okta]